 Scenario: Fire Written by DrBea on March 19, 2018.
 Posted in Action Learning, WIAL Action Learning, WIAL Talk As an action learning coach, how would you handle the following situation: The fire alarm sounds.
 Tags: Action Leaning, Action Learning Coach, WIAL, WIAL Action Learning, WIAL Talk Trackback from your site.
 Comments (9) Eungkoo Kang March 20, 2018 at 6:29 am | # I will say “we need to be remained calm first when something urgent happens.
 It’s better than being in a flurry. ” And I will check the situation if something urgent really happens.
 If it turns out to be malfunctioning, I will let them know it is okay.
 And I will ask the team, “what was just happening? ” “what was an impact on our team?” “what would you do if something similar to this happening happens in your team as a team?”
 Reply Song Chen March 28, 2018 at 7:55 pm | # As a coach, first of all, make sure everyone is calm and then make sure there is an accident.
 If not, I will ask to the team: what has happened to our team?
 Reply Andrew Christopher April 17, 2018 at 6:07 am | # I would make sure the group immediately followed emergency procedures, but when we returned I would ask the group what process they want to use to determine how they will respond to sudden interruptions like fire alarms.
 This will form a new norm that will decrease the impact of future interruptions.
 Reply Myrte van Grieken May 7, 2018 at 1:10 am | # The fire alarm goes off, that means one thing: that we have to leave the building.
 We stop the session and look for another place where it is safer to continue the session.
 Reply Susan Schneider June 27, 2018 at 6:55 pm | # I would remind people of the evacuation route we were told about before the session began.
 As people gathered their belongings to evacuate, I would tell them “When we return to the room, I will ask you whether we should keep our planned end time or extend the session.”
 Reply Maria Acker August 20, 2018 at 8:12 pm | # I would ensure that the team followed the appropriate emergency evacuation procedures.
 If the building was given the all clear and employees could return to the meeting space before the scheduled end time, I would unpack the following questions and ask the group as we settled back in how the sudden interruption landed with the group; how they were feeling; what is its impact on the Action Learning process; and how they’d like to proceed.
 If the group was unable to return to the meeting space before the scheduled end time, I would follow-up with an email to the group asking a variation of the above questions.
 Reply jitra dudsdeemaytha December 8, 2018 at 9:27 pm | # If emergency happens, I will keep calm, not agitate, and ask the group “What happen outside the room?”
 The reason I ask this question first because there are many assumptions in this case, the equipment is malfunction, fire evacuation drill, and the worst case, actual fire.
 Then, I will ask the team “What do the team want to do in this situation?
 If they agree to terminate the session, I will ask for the date that they are available again.
 If they want to do something else to manage this situation, just in case of fire evacuation drill, I will let them discuss within the group to find solution and action due to this situation and after the circumstances, I will bring them back to AL again by asking their readiness.
+Reply Valerie Erana December 30, 2018 at 7:33 am | # Assuming this was not a fire drill, I would tell the team that the fire alarm is sounding, and safety is our primary concern.
+I would ask everyone to stay calm, proceed with the emergency evacuation procedures, and stay together at the emergency holding area to await further instructions.
+I would then ask a team member to lead them out and I would be the sweeper.
+Reply Angela Simone Nicoleti Donadel February 4, 2019 at 9:05 am | # I would garantee that the team followed the strict emergency evacuation procedures.
+When we have time to come back the meeting room and follow our meeting, I wil ask them about they were feeling.
+Also I will ask them as group what we will decide?
+If we have conditions to follow or will be better schedule another meeting.
 Reply Leave a comment You must be logged in to post a comment.